Avian influenza (bird flu)

 + Expand all- Collapse all

-Avian influenza viruses are complex and are classified into subtypes based on 2 surface proteins, the haemagglutinin (HA) and neuraminidase (NA).
+Bird flu viruses are complex and grouped by 2 surface proteins, the haemagglutinin (HA) and neuraminidase (NA).
 For example, a virus that has HA 3 protein and NA 2 protein is designated as subtype H3N2.
 At least 16 haemagglutinins (H1 to H16), and 9 neuraminidases (N1 to N9) subtypes have been found in viruses from birds.
-Some specific LPAI virus subtypes (subtypes H5 and H7) can evolve to HPAI virus following spillover from wild birds and circulation in poultry.

-H5N1 is a subtype of HPAI which is causes serious disease in poultry, wild birds and some species of wild mammals globally.
-It has not been detected in birds in Australia to date.
+H5N1 is a subtype of HPAI that causes serious disease in poultry, wild birds and some species of wild mammals globally.
+No one has detected it in birds in Australia to date.

-Domestic poultry, ducks, geese, turkeys, guinea fowl, quail, pheasants, emus and ostriches are most susceptible to being affected by avian influenza.
-Many species of wild birds, including waterfowl and seabirds can carry the LPAI virus but usually show no signs of disease.
+Birds like chickens, ducks, geese, turkeys, guinea fowl, quail, pheasants, emus and ostriches are at high risk for avian influenza.
+Wild birds like waterfowl and seabirds can have the LPAI virus without getting sick.

-All bird species are thought to be susceptible to HPAI H5N1, and it has been detected in over 50 species of mammals.
+Scientists think that all bird species can be affected by HPAI H5N1, and they have found it in 50 species of mammals.

-Wild birds are considered the natural host for the virus.
+Scientists consider wild birds the natural host for the virus.
 In Australia, some wild birds carry LPAI but usually do not show any symptoms of the disease.

 Infected birds shed the avian influenza virus in saliva, nasal secretions and faeces.

 Sometimes the virus spills over from wild birds into domestic bird populations and may cause disease.
-This can occur through either direct contact between wild and domestic birds, or indirectly through contamination by wild birds of feed or water of domestic birds.
+This can occur when wild birds interact with domestic birds.
+It can also happen when wild birds contaminate the food or water of domestic birds.

 With the emergence of HPAI H5N1 internationally, many animal species have become infected following close contact with infected birds or contaminated environments.
 Consumption of infected bird carcases has resulted in the transmission of H5N1 to some predatory and scavenger species.